pauld0051/warmasters/README.md

 ### Deployment to Heroku

-To deploy Beer WareHaus to Heroku, use the following steps:
+To deploy Warmasters to Heroku, use the following steps:

 1. In Heroku create a new application.
 2. From the Heroku dashboard of your application, click on "Deploy", then "Deployment method" and select GitHub to connect the application to your github repository.